 Thankfully, beliefs can be challenged, and exchanged to a more accurate, helpful alternative.
 This is the A-F model for Challenging Limiting Self-beliefs (from @animascoaching) that I often use with clients in my coaching sessions.

-Activating Event - What typically triggers this belief to show its ugly head?
+What usually triggers this limiting belief to show up?

-Belief - What is the actual belief?
-Sometimes this might not be the one that is obvious, so may need a bit of a dig into.
+What is the actual belief?
+Sometimes this might not be the one that is obvious, so may need dig down a few layers.